Program at a glance

 Find out more about upcoming networking and information sessions occurring at Camosun.

-Information for Health and Human Services Students.
+Current information for Health and Human Services Students and PN program handbook.

 Priority seating available to students of Indigenous ancestry.